Child Advocacy Center

 According to the Adverse Childhood experiences study, the harder your childhood was, most likely means your score will be higher, and the higher your risk for later health problems.

 A score of 3 or more is considered a high ACEs score.
-This should alert you take care of your health, visit your doctor, and seek counseling if needed.
+This should alert you to take care of your health, visit your doctor, and seek counseling if needed.

 It is important to remember that many people go on to lead successful, meaningful lives, regardless of their ACEs score.
 This is meant to be used as guidance.
 The ACEs score only tells you about one of the many risk factors.
 It does not take into account your diet, whether you smoke or drink excessively, or other risk factors.